 • Provide trust information to us at your earliest convenience to prepare the annual trust tax return.
 A trust return is due 90 days after the trust’s year end.

 • Beneficiaries who have taxable income will be required to file tax returns.
 In the case of minors, the parent or guardian of that child must file a tax return.

 Tax law is complicated and every situation is unique with its own set of circumstances.

-If you have questions regarding provincial residency, please contact us and visit us on the web: http://www.rmtcpa.ca
+If you wish to discuss any income tax or estate planning strategies please contact us, and visit us on the web: http://www.rmtcpa.ca

 Rosenswig McRae Thorpe LLP